Equine Science

 • The International Equine and Thoroughbred Racing Industry

-Explore the history and development of the modern equine and Thoroughbred industries in their national and international context.
-This module examines how equestrianism has developed and grown internationally, and how it is important to the economies of many countries.
+In this module, you'll explore the history and development of the modern equine and Thoroughbred industries in their national and international context.
+You'll examine how equestrianism has developed and grown internationally, and how it is important to the economies of many countries.
 You’ll learn how the industries are administered, operated and financed, and you’ll examine the present industry status within a diverse range of cultures.
 You’ll cover business supported by equestrianism, associated industries and the international trade in Thoroughbred bloodstock.

 • Equine Behaviour and Cognition